go-monk/playing-with-tls/README.md

 }
 ```

-I created the certificate a key file for localhost using the [mkcert](https://github.com/FiloSottile/mkcert) tool:
+I created the certificate and the key file for localhost using the [mkcert](https://github.com/FiloSottile/mkcert) tool:

 ```
 $ mkcert localhost